Planning a visit

 - It is recommended that packed lunches are brought in separate disposable bags.

 Lunches - There is an allocated area for school picnics and personal belongings.
 Please bring your own packed lunches and drinks.
-Lunch times are allocated by the Science Centre 1 week ahead, please get in touch should you wish to check your lunch time in advance.
+Lunch times are allocated by the Science Centre one week ahead; please get in touch should you wish to check your lunch time in advance.
 The Science Centre has a water fountain and a small outdoor area available in fine weather.

-Science Shop - A shop where the children can spend their pocket money (and practice their maths!), prices start at 60p.
-Purchases will be placed in named bags for each group and then collected by a teacher at the end of the visit.
+Science Shop - A shop where the children can spend their pocket money (and practice their maths!); prices start at 60p.
+Purchases will be placed in named bags for each group to be collected by a teacher at the end of the visit.
 Schools can choose to pre-order a souvenir for the children, the cost of which can be added to the invoice.
-Email email@example.com for a price list.
+Email firstname.lastname@example.org for a price list.

 Pre-visit resources - A floor plan and downloadable worksheets designed around specific areas of the curriculum are available here.

-Access and Special Needs - If your group includes anyone with special needs, please make the team aware on booking and they can discuss particular requirements to make your visit as rewarding as possible.
-Further accessibility info here.
+Access and Special Needs - If your group includes anyone with special needs, please let us know when booking so we can discuss particular requirements to make your visit as rewarding as possible.
+Further accessibility information here.